 - B. Front Yards.
 In all zones and for non-agricultural uses, the following fence and wall requirements shall apply within required front yard setback areas: - 1.
-Fences or walls at least 50 percent open shall be allowed up to a height of seven feet in both primary and secondary front yard setbacks, as determined in Subparagraph 17.30.030.A.4.a. - 2.
-Fences or walls which are less than 50 percent open shall not exceed 40 inches in height in the primary front yard setback.

-- 3. The setback for a retaining wall greater than 36 inches in height may be reduced by 50 percent where the slope gradient for the front half of the lot exceeds 25 percent, providing: - a.
+Fences or walls at least 50 percent open shall be allowed up to a height of seven feet in both primary and secondary front yard setbacks, as determined in Subsection 130.30.030.A.4.a (Double Frontage Corner Lots). - 2.
+Fences or walls which are less than 50 percent open shall not exceed 40 inches in height in the primary front yard setback. - 3.
+The setback for a retaining wall greater than 36 inches in height may be reduced by 50 percent where the slope gradient for the front half of the lot exceeds 25 percent, providing: - a.
 The exposed height shall not exceed seven feet. - b.
 Any fence erected on the top of a retaining wall shall meet the requirements identified in this section for height, construction, and cross-visibility area (CVA) purposes. - 4.
-Retaining walls that exceed the standards in 3.a above shall be subject to a Minor Use Permit (Section 17.52.020). - 5.
+Retaining walls that exceed the standards in 3.a above shall be subject to a Minor Use Permit (Section 130.52.020, Conditional and Minor Use Permits). - 5.
 Retaining walls necessary to provide site access or that do not exceed 36 inches in exposed height shall not be subject to setback requirements.
 In addition, such walls may be allowed within public utility easements but not within drainage easements. - 6.
-Fences or walls less than 50 percent open may be allowed up to a height of seven feet in the secondary front yard setback, but not less than 10 feet from the property line, right-of-way, or road easement where the property line is the center line of the road, subject to the cross-visibility area (CVA) restrictions in Paragraphs 7 and 8 below. - 7.
-At a corner formed by any encroachment onto a road, no fence or wall greater than 40 inches in height shall be placed within the CVA consisting of a triangle having two sides 10 feet long, running along the driveway/encroachment edge and the road edge-of-pavement, said length beginning at their intersection, and the third side formed by a line connecting the two ends, as shown in Figure 17.30.050.B below (See #1). - 8.
-On corner lots, no fence or wall greater than 40 inches in height shall be placed within the CVA consisting of a triangle having two sides 25 feet long, running along each right of way or road easement, said length beginning at their intersection, and the third side formed by a line connecting the two ends, as shown in Figure 17.30.050.B below (See #2):
+Fences or walls less than 50 percent open may be allowed up to a height of seven feet in the secondary front yard setback, but not less than 10 feet from the property line, right-of-way, or road easement where the property line is the center line of the road, subject to the cross-visibility area (CVA) restrictions in Subsections B.7 and B.8 below in this Section (Front Yards).

+- 7. At a corner formed by any encroachment onto a road, no fence or wall greater than 40 inches in height shall be placed within the CVA consisting of a triangle having two sides 10 feet long, running along the driveway/encroachment edge and the road edge-of-pavement, said length beginning at their intersection, and the third side formed by a line connecting the two ends, as shown in Figure 130.30.050.B (Cross Visibility Area (CVA)) below (See #1). - 8.
+On corner lots, no fence or wall greater than 40 inches in height shall be placed within the CVA consisting of a triangle having two sides 25 feet long, running along each right of way or road easement, said length beginning at their intersection, and the third side formed by a line connecting the two ends, as shown in Figure 130.30.050.B (Cross Visibility Area (CVA)) below (See #2):

-Figure 17.30.050.B Cross Visibility Areas (CVA)
+Figure 130.30.050.B Cross Visibility Areas (CVA)